 When you enact specific safety measures, you will want to ensure they are followed, and you should not hesitate to discipline employees who commit unsafe practices.
 By demonstrating that unsafe actions can have consequences, the employees will know that following safety rules are important to you.
 You will also want employees to report unsafe practices to you and feel you are committed to their protection.

 You should reward employees who adhere to safety standards and are willing to attend safety meetings, wear personal protective equipment, and offer suggestions to improve safety.
 You should avoid incentive programs that reward workers for going a certain number of days without accidents or injuries because such programs risk possible underreporting of injuries.

 Inspect your job site before and after every workday to identify possible safety concerns and then discuss all issues at daily safety meetings.
 When you begin to make this a routine, you can quickly correct many issues.

-If proper safety training is not conducted, or if rules and protocols are not followed, catastrophic or fatal injuries can occur.
+If proper safety training is not conducted or rules and protocols are not followed, catastrophic or fatal injuries can occur.
 Construction companies that fail to consider safety initiatives like those listed above do so at their own risk, and they could be held liable if the worst happens and someone is injured or killed.

 Contact a New York Construction Injury Lawyer

 Our firm has a record of success that includes more than $500 million in verdicts and settlements on behalf of our clients.
 We have extensive experience helping injured workers in New York, and our team will be ready to stand up and fight for you.
-Call (212) 779-0057, or contact us online to take advantage of a free consultation right away.
+Call (212) 779-0057, or contact us online to take advantage of a free consultation immediately.